Scope and Rates

 *As a rule performed by certain entities specified in VAT Act

-If during the past calendar year a business has made taxable supplies within the meaning of the Polish VAT law in Poland exceeding PLN 150K (excluding tax) it will be required to register and account for Polish VAT.
-The same applies if it starts a business activity in the current year and the PLN 150K threshold (in proportion to the duration of the taxable supplies) is exceeded during the year.
-If a company trades below the registration threshold it may choose to register for VAT voluntarily.
-In case of certain activities e.g. performing advisory services, supplies of excise goods, above threshold is not applicable at all.
+If during the past calendar year your business has made taxable supplies within the meaning of the Polish VAT law in Poland exceeding PLN 150,000 (excluding tax) you will be required to register and account for Polish VAT.
+The same applies if you start your business activity in the current year and the PLN 150,000 threshold (in proportion to the duration of the taxable supplies) is exceeded during the year.
+If you trade below the registration threshold you may choose to register for VAT voluntarily.
+In case of certain activities e.g. performing advisory services, suplies of excise goods, above threshold is not applicable at all.

 Non-Polish entities that carry out taxable supplies in Poland are obliged to register for VAT regardless of their taxable turnover.